 The Company has entered into interest rate swap contracts to manage interest rate risk.
 These derivative instruments may offset a portion of the changes in interest expense.
 The Company designates these derivative instruments as cash flow hedges.
+The Company's derivative instruments are subject to master netting arrangements.
+These arrangements include provisions to setoff positions with the same counterparties in the event of default by one of the parties.
 The Company accounts for its derivative instruments as either an asset or a liability and carries them at fair value in Other assets or Other non-current liabilities in the accompanying Consolidated Balance Sheets.
 The accounting for changes in the fair value of derivative instruments depends on the intended use of the derivative instrument and the resulting designation.